F1LT3R/mapreduce/README.md

         server: {
           WORK_FINISHED: ({ workerPID, job }) => ({ workerPID, job }),
           // The Worker responds to the Server with a finished job.
 The Server
-          // shifts the result onto the resultsStack. asd },
+          // shifts the result onto the resultsStack.
+        },
       },
     },